NguyenHuy190303/CoFT/docs/thesis/Thesis.md

 **CA-TCC: From Representation Learning to a Full Semi-Supervised Framework**

-CA-TCC (Contrastive Augmentation - Temporal Contrastive Clustering) [7] evolves the principles of TS-TCC into a comprehensive, multi-stage semi-supervised framework.
+CA-TCC evolves the principles of TS-TCC into a comprehensive, multi-stage semi-supervised framework.
 It leverages TS-TCC as the foundational pre-training step (Phase 1) to build strong representations from unlabeled data.
 The "Contrastive Augmentation" part of its name refers to its use of a strong/weak augmentation strategy, which is critical for creating effective positive pairs for contrastive learning.
 After the initial pre-training, CA-TCC employs a "Temporal Contrastive Clustering" mechanism in its subsequent phases to fine-tune the model with the few available labels, effectively bridging the gap between unsupervised representation learning and supervised classification.
 CoFT adopts this battle-tested framework as its temporal branch baseline, inheriting its stable and effective pipeline before introducing the novel frequency-domain co-training mechanism.

-### **2.3 Co-Training and Frequency-Temporal Domain Fusion**
+### **2.3 Co-Training: A Principled Approach for Multi-View Learning**

 The most significant contribution of CoFT is its novel application of a co-training methodology to fuse information from the temporal and frequency domains.
 To appreciate this contribution, it is necessary to review how these two domains have been combined previously.